-Secondary employment is any occupation that you may have temporarily or permanently alongside your employment and which does not concern your private life.
-At this page you can find out what rules apply and how to report secondary employment.
+Secondary employment is any occupation that you may undertake either temporarily or permanently alongside your employment and which does not concern your private life.
+At this page, you can find out what rules apply and how to report secondary employment.

 Basically, employees dispose of their leisure time as they wish and secondary employment is permitted.
 Pursuant to legislation and collective agreements, some types of secondary employment are prohibited on the grounds that they damage credibility, interfere with work duties or represent competition.

 Secondary employment which damages credibility is prohibited by law.
 Prohibition of other types of secondary employment is regulated in collective agreements.

 Definition and reason for regulations